eslamkarim/devops-challenge-2/README.md

 # devops-challenge-2
 devops-challenge-2

-to run just docker compose build and up \n curl or hit the url localhost:8080 to activate some logs note only error urls send bytes in body \n
+to run just docker compose build and up <br>
+curl or hit the url localhost:8080 to activate some logs note only error urls send bytes in body
 ```
 localhost:8080  //ngnix instance
 localhost:5601  //kibana